70+ Intriguing Google Statistics and Facts to Know in 2022 [Infographic]

 22. Waymo driverless cars “graduated” from Google X in 2016.

 (Source: Google X)

 Probably the most famous X project, Waymo is one of the top-performing companies Google owns.

 It intends to bring an entirely new level of security to driverless cars.
 Its aim is to reduce the share of human error accidents once it becomes ready for commercial use.

 23. Google developed a “connected” Levi Jacket in 2017.

 It may sound a tad less impactful than Waymo, but the Commuter Trucker jacket can be a cool IoT gadget.

 It acts as an interface between the wearer and their phone.
-You can answer or ignore calls, change the music, search for travel updates – all of that without looking at a screen or stopping to check your device.
+You can answer or ignore calls, change the music, and search for travel updates—all without looking at a screen or stopping to check your device.

 24. Android Auto came to full light in 2018.